code-corps/code-corps-ember/README.md

 * `ember build` (development)
 * `ember build --environment production` (production)

+### Style Guide

+You should refer to our [style guide](STYLEGUIDE.md) for writing Ember.js, HTML/Handlebars, and SCSS that makes it easier for everyone to work on Code Corps together.

 ### Deploying

 Specify what it takes to deploy your app.